dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-01-19-how-to-build-a-nostr-gm-bot.md

 ## 6) Create the bot

+Every nostr account needs a private key.
+No key, no message signing, no posting "good morning."
+Simple as that.

-You can create your key by rolling some dice.
-If you don't have any dice handy, you can also use `noscl key-gen` to generate the private key for your bot.
+You can create the keys of your bot by rolling some dice.
+Don't have any dice handy?
+Well, that sucks.
+Luckily, `noscl` can generate keys too.
+So let's use that to generate the private key for your bot.

 ```bash
 noscl key-gen